mpgon/apollo-type-patcher/README.md

 ```

 ## Contribute
-After clone the repo locally, you can run:
+After cloning the repo locally, you can run:
 ```node
 yarn // install dependencies
 yarn build // build the bundle w/webpack